AjayrajSingh/topaz/app/todo/README.md

 ## Build

 An optional build target for "todo" lives in `//packages/gn/todo`.
-It can be used via `fset`
+It can be used via `fx set`

-    fset x86-64 --modules default,todo --release
+    fx set x86-64 --packages topaz/packages/default,topaz/packages/todo --release

 To build the system run:

     # Or use the default `make` task.
-    fgen
-    fbuild
+    fx full-build

 ## Run

     # Or use `make run`.
-    netruncmd : "device_runner \
+    fx shell "device_runner \
       --device_shell=dev_device_shell \
       --user_shell=dev_user_shell \
       --user_shell_args='--root_module=todo_story'"